Architecture

 Shell model

-The shell centers around:
+The shell has:

 • a main sidebar for apps and workspace/session context